1999 Kingwood robbery incidents: Arrest and prosecution

 The HPD had the perpetrators in custody by August 6 of that year.
 Prior to the arrest the police sent undercover officers to eavesdrop on the girls when they were in public.
 The police stated that of the perpetrators, Dunn was the most cooperative.
 An assistant principal of Kingwood High identified perpetrators after listening to audiotapes of the robberies that occurred in Montgomery County.

 Convictions for armed robbery could have resulted in any sentence from probation to 99 years of prison.
 Maddox, who police said was the ringleader, was tried as an adult and was the only girl who opted to have her case to go on trial.
 Maddox's case went on trial in Dallas, Texas, with a change of venue, in March 2000.
 The three other girls testified against her.
 She was convicted on April 10 of that year, and on April 14 she received a prison sentence of 7 1/2 years.
 Maddox received a longer sentence since she was the ringleader.

 Dunn and Warzeka pleaded guilty to armed robbery and chose to have juries determine their sentences.
 The girls each received two concurrent prison sentences of 7 years, with parole eligibility in 3 years.

 Morneau, who agreed to testify against her accomplices, received deferred adjudication from Mark Kent Ellis, a Texas state district judge.
 He required her to attend boot camp and serve parole.
 She attended her boot camp at the Harris County Boot Camp in Atascocita, and she had to serve 10 years of probation and perform 2,000 hours of community service.
-Morneau had stayed in the car during the robberies, so she got a lighter sentence.
+Morneau had stayed in the car during the robberies and consequently received a lighter sentence.